 Shared hosting is perfect for entry-level website hosting.
 This is where your website will be stored on the same server as multiple other websites.
 With a shared hosting plan, all domains share the same server resources, such as RAM (Random Access Memory) and CPU (Central Processing Unit).
 However, because all resources are shared, the cost of shared hosting plans are relatively low, making them an excellent option for website owners in their beginning stages.

 In most cases, beginners will find shared the simplest method of hosting their website; so regardless of whether you’re a small business owner, a community group, or a stay-at-home mom with a desire to blog, your site will be accessible on the web.
-Shared hosting plans often comes with many helpful tools such as: website builders (opens in new tab), WordPress hosting (opens in new tab), and the ability to email clients (opens in new tab).
+Shared hosting plans often comes with many helpful tools, and you can easier end up with bonus services such as the best website builder tools, the best WordPress hosting, and the ability to email clients.

 Although shared hosting provides website owners with a more simplistic approach to the web, the trade-off is that you’re sharing the server with multiple other website owners.
 This means that surges in usage can ultimately affect your website’s user experience.